Art Shay: Biography

 Shay's comedy titled A Clock for Nikita was produced and ran at the Stagelight Theater in Buffalo Grove, Illinois, from April 7 to May 3, 1964.
 His 2000 autobiography is titled Album for an Age: Unconventional Words and Pictures from the 20th Century.
 In 2002, the American Theater Company in Chicago staged Shay's autobiographical play, Where Have You Gone, Jimmy Stewart?, directed by Mike Nussbaum.

 In 2007, Shay had his first major retrospective of his black and white photographs which ran for six months at the Chicago History Museum: "The Essential Art Shay: Selected Photographs."
 In 2008, The Museum of Contemporary Art, Chicago held an exhibit of photographs titled Art Shay: Chicago Accent which included pieces from between 1949 and 1968 of Shay's work while working with Algren of Chicago's "underclass."

-In 2010, Chicago's Thomas Master's Gallery featured Shay's first show of exclusively his color photography "Art Shay: True Colors."
+In 2010, Chicago's Thomas Master's Gallery featured Shay's first show of exclusively color photography titled "Art Shay: True Colors."
 In 2012, Shay was inducted into the National Racquetball Hall of Fame.

 Since the opening in 1976 of Northbrook Court Mall in Northbrook, Illinois, Shay chronicled life at the mall.
 He also worked on a project on the life of The Smashing Pumpkins' Billy Corgan.
 Since the end of 2010, Shay wrote a weekly photography blog "From the Vault of Art Shay" on Chicagoist.

 On February 2, 2015, Seven Stories Press published Shay's final book, My Florence, a picture book chronicling his late wife Florence's life in 20th-century Chicago.

 Shay died in April 2018, at the age of 96, in Deerfield, Illinois, from heart failure.